 Kratom can also cause a user to develop dependency and addiction if it is taken continuously and the dose is consistently increased to give the individual the results or relief they are seeking.

 This can be bad for babies, considering that they can also experience feelings of dependency and addiction.

-One study reported five infants being born with kratom withdrawal symptoms due to the fact that their mothers had been using kratom during pregnancy.
+One study reported five infants being born with kratom withdrawal symptoms because their mothers had been using kratom during pregnancy.

 Individuals who become dependent on kratom will at times require the same methods used to treat withdrawal symptoms caused by pain medication.

-This is important to consider because this will no doubt have a negative impact on you and your baby.
+This is important to consider because this will no doubt harm you and your baby.

 Should I Stop Using Kratom if I Become Pregnant?

 However, if you are pregnant or you are planning to become pregnant, be honest and talk with your doctor about ways to safely stop using kratom.